Aditya-Bhadoria/cdc_project/README.md

 ---

-## 📄 Deliverables Checklist

-- [x] GitHub Repository with complete source code
-- [x] Product CRUD functionality
+## ✅ You're Ready!

+- Open the admin dashboard to begin managing inventory
+- Create, update, and organize products using validated forms
-- [x] Interactive charts and visualizations
+- Monitor sales and stock metrics through interactive visualizations
-- [x] Comprehensive documentation

----

-## 🤝 License

-This project is open-source and available under the **MIT License**.
+- Deploy confidently with server-side rendering for performance and SEO